SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - Digital Object Identifier (DOI) of the publication were the calibration of the radiocarbon date was published.

 - Specify:
+  - `NR` when calibration is reported but no calibration software is mentioned.
   - `NA` when date is not radiocarbon date or no calibration is reported.

 ## calibrated_range_lower